pytorch/hub/hustvl_yolop.md

 See for more detail in [github code](https://github.com/hustvl/YOLOP) and [arxiv paper](https://arxiv.org/abs/2108.11250).

-If you find our paper and code useful for your research, please consider giving a star ⭐ and citation 📝 :
+If you find our paper and code useful for your research, please consider giving a star and citation:

 ### References